jomirusergiu/R_BP_NeuralNetwork/README.md

 for feed-forward networks (networks that have no feedback, or simply, that have no connections that loop).
 Backpropagation requires that the activation function used by the artificial neurons (or "nodes") be differentiable.

+You can change the precision level of final outputs by changing the number of epochs.

 Usage
 -------------